mikesart/graphicsmagick/www/Hg.rst

 1. Local

-  The developer makes any local changes and commits he likes in his own repository.
+  The developer makes any local changes and commits what he likes in his own repository.
 It is best to commit often and whenever all the files have been updated to implement a coherent change or feature (including the ChangeLog file!) since Mercurial_ stores related